$4 Per Gallon Gas = Energy Innovation

 Long lines at the gas pump weren’t the only product of the twin energy crises of the 1970s.
 A legislative push toward energy conservation and innovation were also born as a result.

-And that’s why one expert believes the skyrocketing price of oil will do the same.
+And that’s why one expert believes the skyrocketing price of oil will do the same in 2011.

 Brands wants oil companies to spark innovation not only because of the positive press it will net, but also because it’s the right thing to do.

 “The truth is that many scientists are beginning to calculate an end to the fossil fuel era, because one day, we will run out,” Brands added.
 “Innovation in this area has been driven by high prices and it has been driven by shortages.
 When we begin to run out, we’ll experience both, and it will be too late to innovate.
 We need to do it now, when our resources to commit to it are abundant.”